On this page you can find links to the courses I am or have been teaching,

 and negotiation in multiagent systems.

-- Game Theory (ILLC, University of Amsterdam, to be taught in 2017)
+- Game Theory (ILLC, University of Amsterdam, taught in 2017)

 This will be an introduction to game theory.
 The course will cover both cooperative and noncooperative games, and it will also briefly introduce the basic notions of mechanism design.